Vector6662/simple-db-hw-2021/lab5.md

 Likewise, given a value of 8, this function should return the second page.
 The less obvious case is if we are given a key value of 6.
 There may be duplicate keys, so there could be 6's on both leaf pages.
-In this case, the function should return the first (left) leaf page.
+In this case, the function should return the first (left) leaf page.（相等返回的是左边的叶子节点）

 <p align="center"> <img width=500 src="simple_tree.png"><br> <i>Figure 1: A
 simple B+ Tree with duplicate keys</i> </p>

-Your `findLeafPage()` function should recursively search through internal nodes until it reaches the leaf page corresponding to the provided key value.
+Your `findLeafPage()` function should recursively search through internal nodes **until it reaches the leaf page** corresponding to the provided key value.
 In order to find the appropriate child page at each step, you should iterate through the entries in the internal page and compare the entry value to the provided key value. `BTreeInternalPage.iterator()` provides access to the entries in the internal page using the interface defined in `BTreeEntry.java`.
-This iterator allows you to iterate through the key values in the internal page and access the left and right child page ids for each key.
-The base case of your recursion happens when the passed-in BTreePageId has `pgcateg()` equal to `BTreePageId.LEAF`, indicating that it is a leaf page.
+This iterator allows you to iterate through the key values in the internal page and access the left and right child page ids for each key.  **The base case** of your recursion happens when the passed-in BTreePageId has `pgcateg()` equal to `BTreePageId.LEAF`, indicating that it is a leaf page.
 In this case, you should just fetch the page from the buffer pool and return it.
 You do not need to confirm that it actually contains the provided key value f.

-Your `findLeafPage()` code must also handle the case when the provided key value f is null.
+Your `findLeafPage()` code must also handle the case **when the provided key value** **f is null**.
 If the provided value is null, recurse on the left-most child every time in order to find the left-most leaf page.
 Finding the left-most leaf page is useful for scanning the entire file.
 Once the correct leaf page is found, you should return it.
 As mentioned above, you can check the type of page using the